burningmantech/woocommerce-slack-notifications/README.md

 7) Install the App, select the channel to output to
 8) Copy the OAuth Access Token
 9) Go to Woocommerce > Settings > Slack Notifications, enter oAuth Access Token and set plugin parameters.
 Check enable plugin and save.

+## What It Does
+This plugin's primary purpose is to check of the Payment Gateways we are using are still online, and to record their states as they are switched from 'testmode' to 'production'.
+It will send notifications to the Slack channel whenever Burning Man's 'Click and Pledge' Gatway and 'PayEezy' Gatway do the following:
+- Production -> Testmode
+- Testmode -> Production
+- Plugin Deactivated
+- Plugin Activated
+- Payment Method Enabled
+- Payment Method Disabled

+Because the PayEezy Gateway uses AJAX to insert WooCommerce Errors, I have included a Javascript which will record any PayEezy related errors to Google Analytics.
+I am intending to add functionality to allow an admin to set a specific Cart error that can trigger a Slack Notification.
+This would allow some general cart errors related to improper payment gateway settings to be sent to slack and improve respnse time.